Pomegranate: Hebrew Bible

-Consuming pomegranates on Rosh Hashana is traditional because, with its numerous seeds, it symbolizes fruitfulness.
-Also, it is said to have 613 seeds, which corresponds with the 613 commandments of the Torah, but it was a misconception.
-This particular tradition is referred to in the opening pages of Ursula Dubosarsky's novel Theodora's Gift.
+Historical and traditional use

-The pomegranate appeared on the ancient coins of Judea, and when not in use, the handles of Torah scrolls are sometimes covered with decorative silver globes similar in shape to pomegranates (rimmonim).
+The pomegranate appeared on the ancient coins of Judaea, see Hasmonean, Herodian and First Jewish Revolt coinage.

+The handles of Torah scrolls, when not in use, are sometimes covered with decorative silver globes similar in shape to pomegranates (Torah rimmonim).

-Pomegranates symbolize the mystical experience in the Jewish mystical tradition, or kabbalah, with the typical reference being to entering the "garden of pomegranates" or pardes rimonim; this is also the title of a book by the 16th-century mystic Moses ben Jacob Cordovero.
+Consuming pomegranates on Rosh Hashana, the Jewish New Year, is traditional because, with its numerous seeds, it symbolizes fruitfulness.

+Talmud and Kabbalah

+The pomegranate is said to have 613 seeds representing the 613 commandments of the Torah, but it is a misconception.
+There is no clear source for this claim, although it is used as a metaphor in the Talmud for numerous good deeds.

 In European Christian motifs

 In the earliest incontrovertible appearance of Christ in a mosaic, a fourth-century floor mosaic from Hinton St Mary, Dorset, now in the British Museum, the bust of Christ and the chi rho are flanked by pomegranates.

 Pomegranates continue to be a motif often found in Christian religious decoration.
 They are often woven into the fabric of vestments and liturgical hangings or wrought in metalwork.
 Pomegranates figure in many religious paintings by the likes of Sandro Botticelli and Leonardo da Vinci, often in the hands of the Virgin Mary or the infant Jesus.
 The fruit, broken or bursting open, is a symbol of the fullness of Jesus' suffering and resurrection.

-In the Eastern Orthodox Church, pomegranate seeds may be used in kolyva, a dish prepared for memorial services, as a symbol of the sweetness of the heavenly kingdom.